 We were pleased to see in the responses that people heard about the survey through all of these channels.

-We are currently analysing the feedback and will use this to inform the development of the evening and weekend service across the Vale of York patch.
+The feedback has been analysed and has been used to inform the development of the evening and weekend service across the Vale of York patch.
 We will continue to work with our population to shape how the service is delivered, to ensure that it meets the needs of our community.

 Copies of the survey: